DataTalksClub/machine-learning-zoomcamp/.tmp/ml-regression-rollout-13-17.md

 Scope: every Markdown image reference in `13-regularization.md` through `17-explore-more.md`.
 The rubric cutoff is 4/12: scores 0–3 are removed, 4–6 are reviewed for crop/replace, and 7–12 are kept when no hard gate is violated.
-No image in this batch scored below the cutoff; `17-explore-more.md` has no image references.
+One caption-mismatched source is removed below the cutoff and one useful source is remapped to the correct summary caption; `17-explore-more.md` has no image references.

 Capability: this worker has the `imagegen` skill.
 Exact code, commands, URLs,